ThomasJaeger/duis/README.md

 The implementation is accomplished using modern tools and services such as the high-performance .net core runtime coupled with the latest AWS serverless technologies.
 A critical design goal of the solution architecture is to take full advantage of automation and 100% managed services (AWS services).
 The solution architecture must provide the business with a list of capabilities to stay extremely competitive but a have extremely low cost in operation and maintenance.
 It must also be extensible and business capabilities surely will increase over time in part driven by market demands and processes.

+## Goals
+The new online bank Duis has a simple goal: provide mostly free banking for all and yet be profitible.
+To achieve this, Duis is built with on-demand cloud-computing in mind.
+Cloud-computing resources are only used when they are needed to keep the operational cost down as much as possible.
+In addition, on-going development and maintenace of Duis is fully automated wherever possible to reduce human errors.
+All consumer services are free; however, business services do carry small fees.

 ## Business Capabilities
 As with any software project and unless you have free money to give away, there must be a business driver to accept the fact that it will cost time and money to create a software solution.
 In a typical software project, the budget to <b>create</b> this software accounts for only 10% of the total budget until the software is retired.
 That means 90% will be spent to maintain the solution over time over many years once it is in production.
 It does not matter how small or large the software solution is.
 Should we not spent a good amount of time understanding the business domain to increase the chances of success?
 We should also take care that the software is maintainable.
 We should also design certain parts of the architecture to be replaceable and not put so much emphasis on reusability.
 Tale a look at the [sacrificial architecture by Martin Fowler](https://martinfowler.com/bliki/SacrificialArchitecture.html).

 Since this is a reference architecture that can certainly be extended with additional features over time, here are the initial sets of business capabilities:

   * Great customer onboarding experience
+  * FREE online banking for all consumers
   * Onboarding of customers, accounts, and their relationships
   * Real-time processing of information as it happens
   * Identifying and triggering of red flags and take action as they happen